 7. "A man on a horse is spiritually as well as physically bigger than a man on foot." - John Steinbeck

 Another ode to horses and their special spiritual nature, this quote says what horse people are always thinking -- we are stronger when we're sitting upon their backs.

 8. "Until one has loved an animal, a part of one's soul remains unawakened." - Anatole France

-While not specific to horses, this quote describes how horse lovers feel about those who "just don't understand."
+While not specific to horses, this quote describes how horse people feel about regular people.

 9. "Animals were once, for all of us, teachers.
 They instructed us in ways of being and perceiving that extended our imaginations, that were models for additional possibilities." - Joan McIntyre

 Again, this quote may not be directed solely at horses, but it rings true for our interactions with them.

 If animals are teachers, horses are the masters, showing us how to be strong, quiet, brave, honest, and patient and reminding us of these things over and over when we forget.